hisurfadvisory/MACROSS/core/README.md

 <br><br>
 &emsp;&emsp;$PROTOCULTURE = this is the IOC that you are investigating.
 Usernames, filenames, IPs, anything.
 MACROSS scripts should all be written to set this value when you find an artifact worth investigating, and also to automatically act on this variable if it was generated by another script.
 This variable does NOT clear automatically when exiting to the menu, but a persistent message reminds you about it and offers to clear it for you.

+&emsp;&emsp;$CALLER = when you use the collab function, this global value identifies your script as the one calling another.
+The called script can watch for this value and perform specific actions, such as look up your script's .valtype or .lang attributes.

 &emsp;&emsp;$RESULTFILE = if your script outputs results to a file that other scripts might be able to process, set its filepath in this global variable.

+&emsp;&emsp;$vf19_TABLES = This is the location you configured for your resources folder.
+Your scripts can reference it as needed, example

+	$host_info = "$vf19_TABLES\hosts.xml"

-&emsp;&emsp;$HOWMANY = the total number of successful hits from all of the tasks run so far (your scripts must be coded to update this value when applicable, MACROSS only clears it out when necessary).
+&emsp;&emsp;$HOWMANY = the total number of successful hits from all of the tasks run so far (your scripts must be coded to update this value when applicable).

-&emsp;&emsp;$N_ = This is a number you can use to perform math or obfuscate IP addresses in your scripts.
-It has a counterpart, $M_, which an array created by splitting $N_ into a list of single-digit numbers.
+&emsp;&emsp;$N_ = This is a list of numbers you can use to perform obfuscated math in your scripts.
+You set this in the configuration wizard.

 <br><br>
 Make sure to code your scripts to provide responses when MACROSS executes them via the collab function, and use the availableTypes function to make auto-searching for relevant scripts easier.<br>